How to Treat Mange in Dogs and Cats

 Demodex mange mites live in the hair follicles and glands of the skin, while Sarcoptic and Cheyletiella mange mites tend to burrow into the skin.
 The resulting irritation of the hair follicle causes severe itching, hair loss and scratching trauma.

-, also known as “Red Mange”, occurs when mites suddenly multiply beyond what the dog can tolerate.
+Demodectic mange, also known as “Red Mange,” occurs when mites suddenly multiply beyond what the dog can tolerate.
 Demodex can occur in both dogs and cats and is not contagious.
-Demodex mites can only transfer during the first week of life while nursing – they cannot get it as adults.
-Demodex mites are common in many species of animals and some have suggested it is a normal inhabitant of the skin.
+Demodex mites can only transfer during the first week of life while nursing – animals cannot get it as adults.
+Demodex mites are common in many species of animals, and some have suggested it is a normal inhabitant of the skin.

 is advantageous as we know we are getting an accurate dose in the animal.
-It’s used between the shoulder blades so they can't lick it.
+It’s used between the shoulder blades so that the animal can't lick it.
 Licking it won’t hurt a dog or cat, but the alcohol carrier makes them salivate and look terrible.
-If you have Collies or Shelties use Revolution®
+If you have Collies or Shelties, use Revolution®

 Injectable Ivomec 1%